Preliminary Requirements for applying to the Rhodes Scholarship

 Complete the following and return to the Top Scholarships office by the deadline.

 Because the Rhodes application rules no longer allow for a student to receive feedback or assistance on the personal essay, I ask that you answer these prompts.
+I’m happy to work with you based on the prompts, and I encourage you to take advantage of this offer.

 The following prompts cover important elements of the personal statement and/or research proposal.
 I suggest brainstorming first and then writing about these in paragraph format.
 This work will likely help you as you begin work on your Rhodes essay.
+I recommend answering these questions using concrete details and a narrative format.

 - Name up to 3 significant leadership roles: give their titles, if any, and briefly say what you did in that role.
 Be sure to focus on the actions you took as a leader and the outcomes achieved.
 The emphasis should be on “I” rather than on the organization itself.
 (If you didn’t do anything, don’t list the role as significant.
 Remember, not all leadership roles come with titles attached.)